cdapio/cdap/docs/developer-guide/source/intro.rst

 - A single unified architecture to perform data collection, processing, storage and query, with interoperability designed into the framework.
-- Horizontal scalability is derived from the underlying Apache Hadoop layer, while the **Continuuity Reactor** APIs reduce the application complexity and development time.
+- Horizontal scalability is derived from the underlying Apache Hadoop layer, while the **CDAP** APIs reduce the application complexity and development time.

 Where to Go Next
 ================
-Now that you've had an introduction to Continuuity Reactor, take a look at:
+Now that you've had an introduction to CDAP, take a look at:

-- `Continuuity Reactor Quick Start <quickstart.html>`_,
+- `CDAP Quick Start <quickstart.html>`_,
-  which guides you through installing Continuuity Reactor and running and modifying an example application.
+  which guides you through installing CDAP and running and modifying an example application.

 .. |(TM)| unicode:: U+2122 .. trademark sign